cube-drone/rt0/players-guide/src/player/combat.md

 The goal of Combat is to hit your opponent until they stop fighting.

+## Summary
+Players and adversaries draw hands of cards, then play them into a variety of "bins" that are available to them, corresponding with unique combat abilities.

+These cards generate Strike and Defend points, which can be used to both generate and offset damage.

+## Hit Points
+Players start every combat with 20 HP, a number that resets with _every combat_.

+When a player reaches 0 HP, they do not die, but instead must buy 10 more HP.
+In order to do so, they must take 3 Corruption Points.

+When a player reaches 0 HP for a second time, they suffer _consequences_, which are generally non-fatal.
+This costs them _more_ Corruption Points, and they wake up in their room the next day with a new Manipulation.

+If there is still a lot of time left in the day, the player gets to play as an EDDY for the rest of the day.

+A sufficient number of Corruption points will permanently retire the Player, although the exact number is only known by the GM.

 ## The Order
 A Round of battle is a cycle where every participant gets one turn.